Top 20 Palm Trees That Can Survive Freezing Weather And Snow

 Paurotis Palm Tree (Acoelorrhaphe wrightii).
 Photo by Flickr.

-The Paurotis Palm Tree, scientific name Acoelorrhaphe wrightii, is native to southern Florida.
-This slow growing palm is very durable and adapts to different types of soil.
+The Paurotis Palm Tree, scientifically named Acoelorrhaphe wrightii, is native to southern Florida.
+This slow-growing palm is exceptionally durable and adapts well to various soil types.

 14. Pindo Palm Tree (Butia capitata)